Campaign of the Month: October 2017

 86-year-old matron of the Malveaux family, Camillia rarely makes it out of the family mansion in Baton Rouge these days, or even out of the house after three hip surgeries in the last decade.
 Mother to the Malveaux brothers, she married into the family from a very stiff, formal, old family.
 Very firm traditional views on etiquette and social position, and in particularly hateful of yuppies and those that fail to show the proper respect to their elders.
 Occasionally chases servants around the family manor with a broom from a wheelchair when they aren’t respectful or diligent enough.
 A powerful figure in the family until the last decade, she’s now a shadow of what she once was—the schemer behind the scenes for the family that offered guidance to her sons and shelter from her domineering and abusive husband.
 Still, despite her deteriorating mental condition and increasing physical frailness, many secrets may yet be locked within her aging mind.
 Lives with and is close to Gabriel Malveaux, who carves out time to spend with her despite his many other obligations, but largely avoided by the rest of the family, especially her sons who remember the steadfast woman made of iron that she was, not the broken shell has limped into the modern era that refuses to let her die a dignified death.

-63-year-old cousin to the Malveaux brothers, Carson is far enough removed to be merely wealthy.
+A cousin to the three Malveaux brothers, Carson is far enough removed to be merely wealthy.
 A Citadel graduate, he ‘fought’ in Vietnam near the end of the war and left the army as a major (prompting many subsequent jokes that he’s a ‘major’ pain in the ass).
 Stern, disciplined, and uncompromising, he’s developed a reputation as a killer judge as the chief justice of the Orleans Parish District Court with little sympathy in his sentencing and a great deal of influence over other judges on the bench.
 In meticulous shape, as he continues to run four miles every morning.
 Frequent adviser to the Malveaux brothers, as he grew up with them in Baton Rouge and they were childhood friends despite their diverging paths.
 Despised their father, especially after his military service.
 Known to carry a Colt .45 on him to this day.

 The Dyer family was old money in the state of Louisiana even before their oldest daughter married Mathew Malveaux, now CEO of the family’s multi-billion dollar oil company.
 Today Vera is an icon of high society and well-known patron of the arts who spends lavishly on herself and her five daughters.
 Less well-known is her dependency on opiate painkillers since the attack she suffered a decade ago (wrongfully believed to have been at Hippolyte “Big Mon” Broussard’s hands) that left her face scarred.
 She allegedly needs painkillers because of a severed nerve.
 The prolific mother of six children, five of them girls, her husband has never forgiven her for not giving him a second son.
 She in turn has never forgiven him for Adam’s entry into the clergy.
 She rarely speaks to her son these days and has drifted away from her faith.
 Her relations with her brother-in-law Orson remain extremely cold.